HuyaneMatsu/hata/docs/topics/components.md

     yield InteractionResponse(embed=embed, components=None, message=message, event=component_interaction)
 ```

-> By passing `event` to `InteractionResponse`, you can change the the interact event to respond to.
+> By passing `event` to `InteractionResponse`, you can change the interact event to respond to.
 When passing it
-> as a component's interaction event, it will acknowledge it and/or edit the source message.
+> as a component interaction event, it will acknowledge it and/or edit the source message.
 >
-> When passing the `event` parameter as `None`, it will default back to the default interaction event.
+> When passing the `event` parameter as `None` it will default back to the default interaction event.
 Since the
 > default one is an application command event, it will create a new message by default, but we can make it edit a
-> message, by using the `message` parameter.
+> message by using the `message` parameter.
 >
 > Component interaction events always ignore the message parameter.

 ### Waiting for multiple component interaction

-On the same way, as `wait_for_component_interaction` returns on the first sufficient interaction,
+In the same way as `wait_for_component_interaction` returns on the first sufficient interaction,
-`iter_component_interactions` can be used to (async) iterate over multiple one.
+`iter_component_interactions` can be used to (async) iterate over multiple ones.

 ```py
 import functools